Cross-Cultural Experience

 Add Value to your education

-In today’s diverse and global society, it’s critical for you to interact effectively with people who may be different from you, to communicate across national and cultural divides and to understand that our own worldview is not the only one.
+In today’s dynamic global society, it’s critical for you to interact effectively with people who may be different from you, to communicate across national and cultural divides and to understand that our own worldview is not the only one.
 The ability to work with people from different cultures is one of the top skills employers are looking for in new graduates.
 Carroll’s program gives you an edge in a job market that is placing an increasing emphasis on cultural competency.

 Learn More